alexandrebobkov/CanadianPayroll/docs/source/introduction.rst

 Federal Government
 -------------------

-The Constitution Act of 1867 outlined the division of legislative power and authority between federal and provincial/territorial jurisdictional governments.
+The *Constitution Act of 1867* outlined the division of legislative power and authority between federal and provincial/territorial jurisdictional governments.
 The exclusive legislative authority of the Parliament of Canada extends to all matters regarding:
-
-
-
-
-
-
-
-
-regulation of trade and commerce
+  - the regulation of trade and commerce

-Employment Insurance
+  - the raising of money by any mode or system of taxation

+  - the borrowing of money on the public credit

-postal service
+  - the postal service

-fixing and providing salaries and allowances for civil and other officers of the Government of Canada navigation and shipping ferries between a province and any British or foreign country or between two provinces criminal law, except the Constitution of Courts of Criminal Jurisdiction, but including the Procedure in Criminal Matters anything not specifically assigned to the provinces under this Act The Canada Labour Code is legislation that consolidates certain statutes respecting labour.
+  - fixing and providing salaries and allowances for civil and other officers of the Government of Canada

+  - navigation and shipping

+  - ferries between a province and any British or foreign country or between two provinces

+  - criminal law, except the Constitution of Courts of Criminal Jurisdiction, but including the Procedure in Criminal Matters

+  - anything not specifically assigned to the provinces under this Act

+The Canada Labour Code is legislation that consolidates certain statutes respecting labour.
 Part I deals with Industrial Relations, Part II deals with Occupational Health and Safety and Part III deals with Labour Standards.
 The primary objective of Part III is to establish and